webplatform/docs/css/properties/text-indent/index.md

 }}
 }}
 {{Notes_Section
+|Usage=It is important to note that the keyword options ('''each-line''' and '''hanging''') are experimental features; exercise caution when using them, as there is no guarantee of cross-browser compatibility.
 |Notes=The property can be negative.
 An indent is not inserted in the middle of an object that was broken by another object, such as '''br''' in HTML.
 }}
 {{Related_Specifications_Section